Regional Office Staff & Contact Information

 Kurt Otting began his career with the Service in the mid 80's an Engineering Technician and subsequently left the Service to work in the private sector as an Architectural Designer specializing in schools, colleges, and office building designs while obtaining his Bachelors Degree in Architecture from Boston Architectural College.
 After completing his degree, Kurt returned to the Service in 1991 as an Architect in the Engineering Division.
 During his career with the Service, he has worked on hundreds of projects from small renovation projects to large scale headquarters complexes.
 Kurt's expertise is not just limited to architecture and accessibility, but also includes civil engineering projects.
 Since joining the Fisheries Engineering Division, Kurt has also been responsible for obtaining the data for the comprehensive condition assessments of the field stations and for producing the cost estimates for each of the findings.

-Janice Rowan, Regional Fish Passage Coordinator
+Vacant, Regional Fish Passage Coordinator

 Curt Orvis, Fish Passage and Water Resources Supervisor